-You can't !
-Yes, you read it right.
-There is no export-import permit or licence that you can apply for to start exporting and importing in many countries like Canada and US.
+There is no universal export-import permit or licence that you can apply and start exporting and importing in many countries like Canada and US.

-The first question many people ask us is, "How to apply for or how to get an "export-import licence or permit?" quite oblivious to the fact that there is no export-import licence application that they can apply for in US, Canada and many other countries.
+The first question many people ask us is, "How to get an export import licence or permit in Canada or USA?" quite oblivious to the fact that there is no export-import licence application that they can apply in US, Canada and many other countries and start exporting or importing any products because the export import compliance is product specific (You will learn more below).
 After learning the fact, most of the times, the next question is, "Then how can we start exporting and importing in Canada/USA?"

 1. Register a company/business in the country where you want to start the business.
 This will most likely be the country where you live as a citizen or permanent resident of that country.
 You can register the sole proprietorship but an LLC or a Corporation is highly recommended.
 LLP and other partnership structures are viable depending upon your needs.